 Every endpoint connected to your network represents a potential entry point for a cybercriminal.
 With automated endpoint remediation from the Portnox Cloud, you can rest easy knowing all your users’ devices are compliant with your risk policies, and that common device vulnerabilities are eliminated.

-FAQs about PCI-DSS security & compliance
+PCI-DSS security & compliance

 PCI DSS stands for Payment Card Industry Data Security Standard.
 It is a set of security standards established by major payment card companies, including Visa, MasterCard, American Express, Discover, and JCB, to ensure the protection of cardholder data and maintain the security of credit card transactions.